French Press Vs Pour Over | Which Method is the Best?

 I hope that this detailed comparison of the French Press vs Pour Over has given you a better understanding of both brewing methods.

-There is no one “best” brewing method between the French press and pour-over, as it ultimately comes down to personal preference and what qualities you are looking for in your coffee.
+There is no one “best” brewing method between the French press and pour-over, as it only depends on personal preference and what qualities you are looking for in your coffee.

 You might like to Read Other French Press Comparisons